Our vision

 Our mission

-Our mission is to improve the diagnosis, treatment and care of individuals with CACNA1C-related disorders, including Timothy Syndrome and LongQT8, and to support the families and carers of those diagnosed.
+Our mission is to improve the diagnosis, treatment and care of individuals worldwide with CACNA1C-Related Disorders, including Timothy Syndrome, and to support the families and carers of those diagnosed.

 Our team